-5.4.1 Objective Evaluation
+5.3.1 Objective Evaluation

-Objective evaluations of the results generated by GAN are usually provided by fitting a distribution to the generated samples, and getting the likelihood of the test samples in that distribution [27].
+Objective evaluations of the results generated by GAN are usually provided by fitting a distribution to the generated samples, and getting the likelihood of the test samples in that distribution [31].
 This value shows how well the distribution of the generated samples matches the real samples.
-We use the Parzen window-based density estimation [27].
+We use the Parzen window-based density estimation [31].
 Since we use conditional GANs, we provide the input features from the test set, and get the samples from the generator.
 To estimate the distributions, we treat each frame as one sample.
 To avoid the curse of dimensionality and increasing the error in the Parzen estimator, we use principal component analysis (PCA) on the original samples to reduce the dimension of the samples from 45 to 15.
 A 15D vector preserves more than 95% of the variance of the original orofacial data.
 We use cross validation to set the bandwidth of the Parzen estimator on the samples generated by the generator.
 We estimate the log-likelihood of the test samples (Sec.
 3.1) from the estimated distribution, reporting their average values and standard deviations.
 While we can always draw more samples from the CSG models by sampling different values from the noise distribution, we only generate one trajectory for each speaking turn, since the baseline systems can generate only one value per speech signal.

-5.4.2 Subjective Evaluation
+5.3.2 Subjective Evaluation

-The trajectories that we generated not only need to have similar distribution as the original sequences, but also need to be perceived realistic.
+The trajectories that we generated not only need to have a similar distribution as the original sequences, but also need to be perceived as realistic.
 Therefore, we conducted subjective evaluations.
-People are more consistent in performing relative assessments than absolute ratings [36].
+People are more consistent in performing relative assessments than absolute ratings [40, 41].
 Therefore, we perform subjective evaluations by asking for preference between two sequences generated with competing approaches.
-We ask "which video looks more natural?" in all the evaluations, except evaluations in Section 6.3, where we additionally asked for the emotional perception elicited by the videos.
-Figure 5 shows the interface.
-We provide multiple options to allow evaluators to convey their degree of certainty in the annotations ranging from "definitely video 1" to "definitely video 2".
-To report the results, we convert the selected options into percentage.
-For instance, the option "definitely video 1" is mapped to 100% for Video 1 and 0% for Video 2, and the option "moderately video 1" is mapped to 75% for Video 1 and 25% for Video 2.
+We ask "which video looks more natural?" in all the evaluations, except the evaluations in Section 6.3, where we additionally asked for the expressiveness of the

+Video 1

+Video 2

+Video 1 Video 1